0x3639/go-zenon-health-check/README.md

 # Health Check Service

-This Python service runs a health check by making a POST request to a specified endpoint every minute and provides a health status via an HTTP API.
+This Python service performs periodic health checks of `go-zenon` by sending requests to an endpoint and provides a health status via an HTTP API.

 ## Features

-- Periodic health checks (every 60 seconds)
+- Periodic health checks (default every 60 seconds)
 - Returns HTTP 200 if the service is healthy, 500 if it is not
-- Error logging for timeouts and failed requests
-- Runs as a Flask web service
+- Logs results and errors to syslog for centralized logging
+- Configurable URL and check interval
+- Rate limiting to prevent abuse (1 request per 15 seconds per IP)

 ## Prerequisites